mstksg/inCode/copy/entries/fixvec.md

 parameterized types.
 You'll have to work with an understanding of how singletons work, and accept using some template haskell to generate singleton types for your data types (or write them yourself!).
-But it's a powerful way to bring something like dependent types into Haskell.
+But it's a powerful way to bring something like dependent types into Haskell, and there's already a lot of infrastructure of support on it on hackage and in the haskell dev ecosystem in general.
 I recommend looking at the linked article!

 [singletons]: https://www.fpcomplete.com/user/konn/prove-your-haskell-for-great-safety/dependent-types-in-haskell